-Last weekend, we took advantage of Be a Tourist in Your Hometown to check out Victoria’s Miniature World.
+Victoria’s Miniature World is a fun museum full of dioramas showing local and international scenes.
 We’ve often walked past and looked at the dioramas in the window, but we’d never actually visited before.
+During Be a Tourist in Your Hometown, we took advantage of the chance to drop in.
 It was very busy because of the free admission, but we still enjoyed peering into all of the exhibits.

 Many of the exhibits were at a height that the girls could see them without help.
 Other exhibits had a stool in front of them, which helped Lily get a better view.
 Their favourite exhibit had a train running around from one end of Canada to the other.
 They chased the train around the exhibit several times, watching it come and go through the spiral tunnels and pass the Last Spike and then head out through the Prairies to the Maritimes.